 The 21 Best Gambling Movies of All Time (1-10)

-Continuing with our countdown, let’s now proceed to the top ten.
-A drum roll please….
+Continuing with my countdown, let’s proceed to the top ten:

-This is one of only three comedies to make the top 21 list.
-There’s not much to be taken seriously in this movie, which is about a high-stakes poker game held in the backroom of a saloon in the old west.
-What makes the movie are the fine performances all around by Joanne Woodward, Henry Fonda, Jason Robards, Kevin McCarthy and other supporting actors in addition to some surprise polt twists along the way.
-In case you’ve never seen the movie, Henry Fonda gets trapped in a big poker game with his family’s life savings.
-During the game, he suffers a heart attack — so his wife (played perfectly by Woodward) has to fill his seat at the poker table, even though she has no clue how to play.
+This is one of three comedies to make my top 21 list.
+Not much should be taken seriously in this movie about a high-stakes poker game held in the backroom of a saloon in Laredo, Texas.
+What makes this movie so special are outstanding performances all around by Joanne Woodward, Henry Fonda, Jason Robards, Kevin McCarthy and other supporting actors in addition to some surprising plot twists along the way.
+Henry Fonda gets involved in a big poker game way over his head with his family’s life savings.
+In what is about to become the biggest poker hand of his life, he suffers a heart attack.
+So, his wife (played by Woodward) fills his seat at the poker table, even though she has no clue how to play.
 The dialogue is fun and witty making for what’s become an old-fashioned classic.
+The final hand lasts about 30 minutes and is a joy to watch from start to finish.

-Some of my poker-playing friends are likely to rank this film higher.
-It’s a pretty good movie, but not as strong as the far more creative (and sometimes edgy) collection of films ranked ahead of it.
+Some poker players rank this film higher.
+It’s a pretty good movie, but not as strong as the far more creative (and sometimes edgy) collection of films ranked higher on my list.
 Matt Damon plays a New York City college student who discovers a natural talent and intense passion for poker playing.
 Trouble is, he’s weighed down by the baggage of a deadbeat friend appropriately named “Worm,” played by Ed Norton, Jr. Virtually every poker friend I know has seen this movie, so I won’t spend much time revealing much about the plot.
-New York’s underground card clubs during the 1990′s are portrayed with remarkable accuracy in this film (some of the characters were based on actual people who worked inside the clubs).
-My strictly personal biases against this film includes a failure to buy into baby-faced Matt Damon as a true poker professional (or New York City resident for that matter) and the wildly exaggerated bad-guy characters played by John Malkovich (as “Teddy KGB”) and the thug who threatens to beat up Damon throughout the movie.
+New York’s underground card clubs during the 1990’s are portrayed with remarkable accuracy in this film (some of the characters were based on actual people who worked inside the clubs).
+My strictly personal biases against this film include a failure to buy into Damon as a true poker professional and the wildly exaggerated bad-guy characters played by John Malkovich (“Teddy KGB”) and the thug who threatens to beat up Damon throughout the movie.
+Best two performances are John Turturro and Martin Landau.
 Stands up well over time as a good movie.
-But nowhere near the best.
+But it’s nowhere near the best.

-Guy Ritchie’s masterful film caper about a band of Brits who get cheated in a card game (brag).
-They owe half a million pounds to the East End mobster, and have only one week to come up with the money.
+Writer-director Guy Ritchie’s masterful film caper about a band of Brits who get cheated in a card game (brag).
+They owe half a million pounds to the London East End mobster and have only a week to come up with the money.
 They resort to a wild scheme of robbing and stealing in order to satisfy the debt and from there things really spin out of control.
 Cleverly written and paced, with the typical stylish flair one would expect from Ritchie’s direction.
-Story enhanced by excellent soundtrack of relevant songs.
-Widely successful in the U.K., but not nearly as well-known in the U.S. A must-see if you like tough guy movies with lots of memorable street dialogue.
+Story enhanced by an excellent soundtrack of catchy songs.
+Widely successful in the U.K., but not nearly as well-known in the U.S. A must-see if you like tough guy movies with lots of memorable insulting street dialogue, which is often downright poetic.

 5. The Cincinnati Kid (1965)

-For those who mistakenly think Rounders is a better movie, here’s something to think about.
+For those who mistakenly think Rounders is a better movie, here’s an assignment.
 Watch the two climactic final scenes and then admit which one is far superior.
-That’s why this film gets high marks, despite some admitted flaws — including the implausible final poker hand (mathematically speaking).
-Steve McQueen plays the “Cincinnati Kid.”
+In fact, just about everything about The Cincinnati Kid is better.
+That’s why this film gets ranked near the top of the best gambling movies ever made, despite some admitted flaws — including the implausible final poker hand (mathematically speaking).
+Steve McQueen plays the title role as the “Cincinnati Kid.”
 Edward G. Robinson is cast as “Lancey Howard” — also known as “The Man” in poker circles.
-McQueen’s goal is to beat the man, but he wants to do it honestly on his own terms.
-The Cincinnati Kid is a boldly accurate portrayal what the high-stakes gambling subculture must have resembled during the 1930′s.
+McQueen’s ambition is to beat the man, but he wants to do it honestly on his terms.
+Although he’s given the chance to cheat and win, McQueen does the honorable thing and is determined to prove himself as the new titan of poker.
+The Cincinnati Kid is a boldly accurate portrayal what the high-stakes gambling subculture must have resembled during the 1930’s.
 It also shows poker as a respectable (and even noble) pursuit.
-The movie is helped by a hand-picked cast of brilliant supporting actors — Karl Malden, Tuesday Weld, Rip Torn, Jack Weston, Cab Callaway, and of course — Ann Margaret.
-Back to the amazing final scene.
-Why does this stand above all the others?
+The movie is helped by a hand-picked cast of brilliant supporting actors — Karl Malden, Tuesday Weld, Rip Torn, Jack Weston, Cab Callaway, and Ann Margaret.
+Back to the amazing final scene: Why does this stand above all the others?
 Pacing.
 Texture.
 Timing.
 Musical accompaniment.
 Intensity.
 It begins so slowly, so innocently — just as real poker hands do.
 As each card is dealt, the room full of people — each linked to the outcome in different ways — becomes more intense.
 Those watching begin projecting their own hopes, desires, and suspicions upon the hand and the game.
-The hand plays out to gut-punching conclusion, filmed to absolute perfection.
+The hand plays out to a gut-punching conclusion, filmed to absolute perfection.
 An amazing cast.
 A brilliant movie.
 A thrilling conclusion.
 This stands as the best poker movie of all time and perhaps the single best scene ever filmed.
+Here’s a collage of scenes to the title theme song, performed by Ray Charles.
+Hey, when Ray Charles sings the theme, that’s an instant classic:

 4. Casino (1995)